gbouras13/hybracter/README.md

 ## Description

-`hybracter` is designed for assembling many bacterial isolate genomes using the embarassingly parallel power of HPC and Snakemake profiles.
-It is designed for applications where you have a number of isolates with Oxford Nanopore Technologies (ONT) long reads and optionally matched paired-end short reads for polishing.
+`hybracter` is designed for assembling bacterial isolate genomes using a long read first assembly approach.
+It scales massively using the embarassingly parallel power of HPC and Snakemake profiles.
+It is designed for applications where you have isolates with Oxford Nanopore Technologies (ONT) long reads and optionally matched paired-end short reads for polishing.

 `hybracter` is desined to straddle the fine line between being as fully feature-rich as possible with as much information as you need to decide upon the best assembly, while also being a one-line automated program.
+In other words, Unicycler but for 2023.
 Perfect for lazy people like myself :)

-`hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter` differs in that it adds some additional steps regarding targetted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientation with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.
+`hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter` differs in that it adds some additional steps regarding targeted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientation with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.

 Note: if you have Pacbio reads, as of 2023, you probably can just run [Flye](https://github.com/fenderglass/Flye) or [Dragonflye](https://github.com/rpetit3/dragonflye) (or of course [Trycyler](https://github.com/rrwick/Trycycler) ) and reorient the contigs with [dnaapler](https://github.com/gbouras13/dnaapler) without polishing.
 See Ryan Wick's [blogpost](https://doi.org/10.5281/zenodo.7703461) for more details.
+Also, you probably still will get good results with hybracter, but the pre-polished genome will be the highest quality!
+If you really want this feature to be added, please reach out :)

 ## Why Would You Run Hybracter?

 * If you want the best possible _automated_ long read only or hybrid bacterial isolate genome assembly.
+* In other words, if you love Unicycler like I do, but want something faster and more accurate.
 * If you need to assemble many (e.g. 10+) bacterial isolates as efficiently as possible.
 * If you want all information about from assembly pipeline such as whether your polishing probably improved the genome, whether your assembly was likely complete, and how many plasmids you probably assembled.

 ## Other Options

 #### Trycycler

-If you are looking for the best possible (manual) bacterial assembly on a single isolate, please definitely use [Trycyler](https://github.com/rrwick/Trycycler).
+If you are looking for the best possible (manual) bacterial assembly for a single isolate, please definitely use [Trycyler](https://github.com/rrwick/Trycycler).

   * `hybracter` will almost certainly not give you better assemblies than Trycycler.
 Trycycler is the gold standard for a reason.
   * `hybracter` is automated, scalable, faster and requires less bioinformatics/microbial genomics expertise to run.